Students may take permanent leave (permanently withdraw) from the University for a variety of reasons. A summary of the processes can be found here.

 The appropriate member of staff in the school should meet with the student to advise them on their decision including discussion of the possible impact on finance and/or visa, and to direct them to further resources.

-- The leave date is to be entered as the date the student informed the University in writing of their decision (also referred to as intention) to leave.
+- The leave date is to be entered as the date the student informed the University in writing of their decision (also referred to as intention) to leave, however this must be within 2 weeks of submitting the request.

 - Only one reason for leaving should be selected, we cannot record multiple reasons for leaving.

-- The student should sign this form.
+- The student should sign the taught student leavers form.
 If it is not possible to get the student's signature, a member of staff in the school can sign on the student's behalf so long as the form is accompanied with verified written confirmation (email or letter) from the student that they intend to withdraw.

-- A member of staff in the parent school should then counter-sign the form.
+- A member of staff in the parent school should counter-sign the form.

 Reinstating a student who is permanently withdrawn